 If you answered yes, you won’t want to miss Bug Fest, a full weekend featuring the icky, sticky, slimy, creepy critters you love so much.
-Join us on August 12 and 13, 2017, and enjoy new activities and shows on your favorite features of insects.
+Join us on August 11 and 12, 2018, and enjoy new activities and shows on your favorite features of insects.
 Plus revisit some old favorites—back by popular demand.
-Talk with real scientists, learn about insects from all over the world, and see specimens from the Academy’s behind-the-scenes collections.
+Talk with real scientists, learn about insects from all over the world, meet bedbug-sniffing dogs from our sponsor, Western Pest Services, and see specimens from the Academy’s behind-the-scenes collections.
 Eat bugs, get your face painted, and relax as you enjoy a buggy show.

 Click this color by number link, design your very own color key based on the information above, and have fun dressing up this fancy firefly!